sigopt/sigopt-examples/README.md

 ## Requirements

-These examples will run on any Linux or Mac OS X machine from the command line.
+Most of these examples will run on any Linux or Mac OS X machine from the command line.
 Each example contains a README.md with specific setup instructions.

 ## First Time?